emi420/Mootor/README.md

 ﻿
-# Mootor - HTML5 JavaScript libary for application development
+# Mootor - HTML5 JavaScript library for application development

 Mootor is a Javascript library targeted at HTML5 browsers.